-Whether you have a layover, overnight sleepover or you are just quickly passing through, our Belfast Airport Guide is a great place to start planning your visit.
+Whether you have a layover, overnight sleepover or are just quickly passing through, our Belfast Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 There were plenty of cushioned seating near the games room but it was too bright to sleep – CharlotteDeHK